khairulimran-97/bayarcash-for-fluentcart/readme.txt

 1. Upload the `bayarcash-for-fluentcart` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to FluentCart > Settings > Payment Gateways
+3. Navigate to FluentCart > Settings > Payments (/wp-admin/admin.php?page=fluent-cart#/settings/payments)
 4. Configure your Bayarcash API credentials
 5. Select your preferred payment channels
 6. Save settings and start accepting payments